SLS 3D Printer: Ultimate Guide to Industrial

 To achieve specialized performance, nylons can be reinforced with additives:

-- Carbon Fiber-Filled Nylon (PA-CF): Provides exceptional strength-to-weight ratio and rigidity, making it suitable for aerospace or high-performance applications.
+• Carbon Fiber-Filled Nylon (PA-CF): Provides exceptional strength-to-weight ratio and rigidity, suitable for aerospace or high-performance applications.

-Many modern SLS 3D printers, especially compact systems, also offer an “Open Material Mode” or utilize a nitrogen chamber.
-This allows users to experiment with third-party powders, unlocking even more flexibility and material possibilities.
+Many modern SLS 3D printers, especially compact systems, offer an “Open Material Mode” or utilize a nitrogen chamber, allowing users to experiment with third-party powders for greater flexibility.

 The SLS Workflow: From Design to Finished Part

-A streamlined workflow is key to maximizing the efficiency of your SLS 3D printer.
-Here’s a general overview:
+A streamlined workflow is key to maximizing the efficiency of your SLS 3D printer:

 1. Pre-processing: Preparing Your Design